China censors assert online authority in blow to U.S. TV shows

 SARFT declined to comment.

-China's online video industry saw its revenues more than quadruple from 2010 to 2013 to reach 12.8 billion yuan (1.48 billion pounds), according to data firm iResearch.
+China's online video industry saw its revenues more than quadruple from 2010 to 2013 to reach 12.8 billion yuan ($2.05 billion), according to data firm iResearch.
 This is expected to almost triple in size by 2017.

 Such growth is an obvious threat to established broadcasters such as China Central Television (CCTV), widely seen as a dinosaur in China's fast-developing media industry.